 Only lawyers admitted to the Bar of Japan (bengoshi) are allowed to practice law.
 Generally, to be a lawyer it is necessary to go through one year of legal training as a legal apprentice after passing the bar examination.
-Engaging in business to provide legal advice on Japanese law for the purpose of obtaining compensation without a licence is criminal and subject to monetary penalties or imprisonment.
+Engaging in business to provide legal advice on Japanese law for the purpose of obtaining compensation without a license is criminal and subject to monetary penalties or imprisonment.
 There is no distinction between barristers and solicitors.
-Foreign lawyers who register as registered foreign lawyers (Gaikoku-hô jimu bengoshî) are allowed to provide legal services concerning the law of the state of primary qualification.
-Registered foreign lawyers are not eligible to appear before Japanese courts; however, registered foreign lwyers may represent parties in international arbitration.
-Further, foreign lawyers may represent parties in international arbitration (i) if they are requested to undertake or undertook the matter in a foreign state, and (ii) if they are not employed and are not providing services in Japan, based on their knowledge concerning foreign laws.
+Foreign lawyers who register as Registered Foreign Lawyers (Gaikoku-hô jimu bengoshi) are allowed to provide legal services concerning the law of the state of primary qualification.
+Registered Foreign Lawyers are not eligible to appear before Japanese courts; however, Registered Foreign Lawyers may represent parties in international arbitration.
+Further, foreign lawyers may represent parties in international arbitration if they are requested to undertake or undertook the matter in a foreign state, and if they are not employed and are not providing services in Japan, based on his or her knowledge concerning foreign laws.